 Dental technology has advanced enough in the last 30 years that dental patients that are missing or severely damaged teeth now have several great options for replacement available.
 Dental bridges are a long established method of restoring your smile while dental implants are a newer method that has skyrocketed in popularity recently.

 What’s the difference between a dental bridge and a dental implant though and which option is the right treatment for you?
-Most dentists including Dr. David Goris of Beautiful Smiles in Greenwood, IN prefer implants due to their strength, long lifespan and ease of care.
+Most dentists including Dr. Benjamin Stevens of Beautiful Smiles in Greenwood, IN prefer implants due to their strength, long lifespan and ease of care.
 However, numerous factors need to be considered, including if your tooth loss is recent or happened years ago, when making the decision.

 Practical Reasons for Both

 In the past, a bridge was the only choice available choice but it involves more than just replacing the missing tooth.
-The neighboring teeth on either side of the gap need to be prepared by Dr. Goris in order to attach the bridge to these teeth.
+The neighboring teeth on either side of the gap need to be prepared by Dr. Stevens in order to attach the bridge to these teeth.
 This is done by removing the enamel of the adjacent teeth to allow them to be crowned with a crown attached in between to cover the empty space.

-With dental implants, Dr. Goris screws the root of the artificial replacement tooth directly into the jawbone resulting in a prosthetic that is stronger and more permanent.
+With dental implants, Dr. Stevens screws the root of the artificial replacement tooth directly into the jawbone resulting in a prosthetic that is stronger and more permanent.
 Each implant is a separate device mounted in your jaw bone to replace a single tooth.
 However, a dental bridge may be your best option if the neighboring teeth have large fillings and may need crowns or caps in the future already.
 Additionally, if the tooth or teeth were lost some time before, the gum and bone tissue may have receded and procedures beyond the implant- such as bone grafts- may be necessary before implants can be placed.
-The advantages and disadvantages to both treatments can ultimately be discussed with Dr. Goris.
+The advantages and disadvantages to both treatments can ultimately be discussed with Dr. Stevens.

 Your Oral Care Routine